In Short

 Traditional and digital marketing agencies handle significant amounts of personal data, making compliance with data protection and privacy laws crucial.
 Familiarise yourself with the General Data Protection Regulation (GDPR), which sets guidelines for collecting, storing, and processing personal data.

 Implement appropriate data collection measures, including obtaining consent for data processing, maintaining data security, and providing individuals with the right to access and control their personal data.
-Develop a comprehensive data protection policy that outlines your agency’s practices and social media rules and appoint a Data Protection Officer (DPO) to oversee compliance with data protection laws.
+Develop a comprehensive data protection policy that outlines your agency’s practices and social media rules.
+Also, appoint a Data Protection Officer (DPO) to oversee compliance with data protection laws.

 Key Takeaways

 Entrepreneurs and business owners must carefully consider the essential legal requirements when setting up a marketing agency.
-This applies to choosing the proper business structure and complying with regulations on intellectual property, employment, advertising and consumer rights.
+This applies to selecting the appropriate business structure and complying with regulations regarding intellectual property, employment, advertising, and consumer rights.
 Understanding and addressing these legal considerations is crucial for long-term success.

 Seeking professional advice from legal experts is highly recommended to ensure compliance, minimise legal risks and protect the agency’s interests.
 By prioritising legal considerations, your marketing agency can confidently establish a solid foundation for growth and navigate the complex legal landscape.